iCliniq Logo

 • Heavy elbows or abnormal head size.

-These are some of the early symptoms, and the symptoms become worse as the child gets older.
+These are some of the early symptoms, and they become worse as the child gets older.
 The severity of the symptoms differs from one person to another based on the rate of progression of the disease.
-Health care professionals have classified three stages of developmental issues based on research involving individuals affected by Sanfilippo syndrome.
+Based on research involving individuals affected by Sanfilippo syndrome, healthcare professionals have classified three stages of developmental issues.

 They are,

-• Stage 1: During the age of 1 to 3, the child will have delayed cognitive development.
+• Stage 1: Between the ages of one and three, the child will have delayed cognitive development.
 Also, there will be frequent infections of the eyes, nose, throat, or ears.

-• Stage 2: When the child is between the ages of 3 to 5, behavioral changes such as difficulty sleeping and a decline in cognitive development occur.
+• Stage 2: When the child is between the ages of three to five, behavioral changes such as difficulty sleeping and a decline in cognitive development occur.
 Stage 2 continues until the child is 13 to 15 years of age.

 How Is Sanfilippo Syndrome Diagnosed?

 It is highly crucial to diagnose Sanfilippo syndrome early during childhood to provide the child with the necessary support.
-The doctor first performs a physical examination, and if he suspects Sanfilippo syndrome, the following tests would be recommended by the doctor to effectively help diagnose the disease.
+The doctor first performs a physical examination, and if he suspects Sanfilippo syndrome, the doctor will recommend the following tests to help diagnose the disease effectively.
 They are:

 • Blood test.